Mobile Location History Connects to the Use of Google Maps for Navigation Purposes

-A couple of reasons stand out in the patent’s extended description.
+A couple of reasons stand out in the patent’s description.

-1) The generated user location history can be stored and then later accessed to provide personalized location-influenced search results.
+1) The generated mobile location history can get stored and then later accessed to provide personalized location-influenced search results.

 2) As another example, a system implementing the present disclosure can provide the location history to the user via an interactive user interface that allows the user to view, edit, and otherwise interact with a graphical representation of her mobile location history.

-I like the interactive user Interface that shows times and distances traveled.
+I like the interactive user Interface in the timeline that shows times and distances traveled.

 This statement from the patent was interesting, too:

-Google may track information about locations that appear in that history, such as popularity features, which may include, “a number of social media mentions associated with the location entity being valued; a number of check-ins associated with the location entity being valued; a number of requests for directions to the location entity being valued; and/or and a global popularity rank associated with the location entity being valued.”
+Google may track information about locations appearing in that history, such as popularity features, which may include “several social media mentions associated with the location entity valued.
+It can also look at several check-ins associated with the location entity valued; many requests for directions to the location entity getting valued; and/or and a global popularity rank associated with the location entity getting valued.”

-Personalization features may also be collected which described previous interactions between the user and the location entity, such as:
+Personalization features may also get collected about previous interactions between searchers and the location entity, such as a number of times in which the searcher:

-4) a number of instances in which the user has transacted with the location entity as evidenced by data obtained from a mobile payment system or virtual wallet;
+- Transacted with the place as showed by data obtained from a mobile payment system or virtual wallet

 This next potential feature was one that I tested to see if it was working, querying location history.
 It didn’t seem to be active at this point:

-For example, a user may enter a search query that references the user’s historical location (e.g. “Thai restaurant I ate at last Thursday”).
-When it is recognized that the search query references the user’s location history, then the user’s location history can be analyzed in light of the search query.
-Thus, for example, the user location history can be analyzed to identify any Thai restaurants visited on a certain date and then provide such restaurants as results in response to the search query.
+For example, a user may enter a search query that references the user’s historical location (e.g., “Thai restaurant I ate at last Thursday”).
+When it recognizes that the search query references the user’s location history, then the user’s location history can be analyzed in light of the search query.
+Thus, the user location history can be analyzed to identify any Thai restaurants visited on a certain date and then provide such restaurants as results in response to the search query.

 The patent refers to a graphical representation of mobile location history, which is available:

-As an example, in some implementations, a user reviewing a graphical representation of her location history can indicate that one of the location entities included in her location history is erroneous (e.g. that she did not visit such location).
-In response, the user can be presented with one or more of the location entities that were identified for the segment for which the incorrect location entity was selected and can be given an opportunity to select a replacement location.
+For example, in some implementations, a user reviewing a graphical representation of her location history can indicate that one of the location entities included in her location history is erroneous (e.g., that she did not visit such a location).
+In response, the user can get presented with one or more of the location entities identified for the segment.
+The incorrect location entity got selected and can become allowed to select a replacement location.

-In other implementations, opportunities to perform other edits, such as deleting, annotating, uploading photographs, providing reviews, etc., can be provided in the interactive user interface.
-In such fashion, the user can be provided with an interactive tool to explore, control, share, and contribute to her location history.
+In other implementations, opportunities to perform other edits, such as deleting, annotating, uploading photographs, providing reviews, etc., can get provided in the interactive user interface.
+In such a fashion, the user can become provided with an interactive tool to explore, control, share, and contribute to her location history.

 The patent tells us that it tracks activities that you may have engaged in at specific locations:

-In further embodiments of the present disclosure, a location entity can be associated with a user action within the context of a location history.
-For example, the user action can be making a purchase (e.g. with a digital wallet) or taking a photograph.
-In particular, in some embodiments, the user action or an item of content generated by the user action (e.g. the photograph or receipt) can be analyzed to assist in identifying the location entity associated with such user action.
-For example, the analysis of the user action or item of content can contribute to the score determined for each location entity identified for a segment.
+In further embodiments of the present disclosure, a location entity can get associated with a user action within the context of location history.
+For example, the user action can be making a purchase (e.g., with a digital wallet) or taking a photograph.
+In particular, in some embodiments, the user action or an item of the content generated by the user action (e.g., the photograph or receipt) can become analyzed to identify the location entity associated with such user action.
+For example, the user action or item of content can contribute to the score determined for each location entity identified for a segment.

 The patent describes the timeline feature and the Map feature that I included screenshots from above.

-The patent interestingly tells us that location entities may be referred to by the common names of the places they are called, and refers to those as “Semantic Identifiers:
+The patent tells us those location entities may get referred to by the common names of the places they get called and refers to those as “Semantic Identifiers.”

-Each location entity can be designated by a semantic identifier (e.g. the common “name” of restaurant, store, monument, etc.), as distinguished from a coordinate-based or location-based identifier.
-However, in addition to a name, the data associated with a particular location entity can further include the location of the location entity, such as longitude, latitude, and altitude coordinates associated with the location entity.
+Each location entity can get designated by a semantic identifier (e.g., the common “name” of the restaurant, store, monument, etc.), as distinguished from a coordinate-based or location-based identifier.
+However, besides a name, the data associated with a particular location entity can further include the location entity’s location, such as longitude, latitude, and altitude coordinates associated with the location entity.

-It’s looking like location history could get smarter:
+It’s looking like Google mobile location history could get smarter:

 As an example, an interaction evidenced by search data can include a search query inputted by a user that references a particular location entity.
-As another example, an interaction evidenced by map data 218 can include a request for directions to a particular location entity or a selection of an icon representing the particular location entity within a mapping application.
-As yet another example, an interaction evidenced by email data 220 can include flight or hotel reservations to a particular city or lodging or reservations for dinner at a particular restaurant.
-As another example, an interaction evidenced by social media data 222 can include a check-in, a like, a comment, a follow, a review, or other social media action performed by the user with respect to a particular location entity.
+As another example, an interaction showed by map data 218 can include a request for directions to a particular location entity or selecting an icon representing the particular location entity within a mapping application.
+Yet another example, an interaction showed by email data 220 can include flight or hotel reservations to a particular city or lodging or reservations for dinner at a particular restaurant.
+As another example, an interaction showed by social media data 222 can include a check-in, a like, a comment, a follow, a review, or other social media action performed by the user about a particular location entity.

 Tracking these interactions is being done under the name “user/location entity interaction extraction,” and it may calculate statistics about such interactions:

 Thus, user/location entity interaction extraction module 212 can analyze available data to extract interactions between a user and a location entity.
-Further, interaction extraction module 212 can maintain statistics regarding aggregate interactions for a location entity with respect to all users for which data is available.
+Further, the interaction extraction module 212 can maintain statistics about aggregate interactions for a location entity about all users for which data is available.

 It appears that to get the benefit of being able to access information such as this, you would need to give Google the ability to collect such data.

-The patent provides more details about location history, and popularity and other features, and even a little more about personalization.
-Many aspects of location history have been implemented, while there are some that look like they might have yet to be developed.
-As can be seen from the three posts I have written about that describes patents that use information from location history, it is possible that location history may be used in other processes used by Google.
+The patent provides more details about mobile location history, and popularity, and other features.
+It even shows a little more about personalization.
+Many aspects of mobile location history have gotten implemented.
+Some look like they might have yet to become developed.
+Location history may also have gotten used in other processes used by Google.

 How do you feel about mobile location history from Google?